5.1.3. Seeing and aperture

 Since speckles originate from wavefront roughness, which is proportional to (D/r0)5/6, their number will be larger for larger (D/r0) values, while their average angular size will be smaller in inverse proportion to the aperture size (thus, fully developed speckle pattern remains of similar angular size, regardless of aperture).
 The number of 1st-order speckles N can be approximated as a ratio of the area of the speckle envelope's FWHM (approximated, angularly, by λ/r0) vs. area of a single speckle (taking 2λ/D for the average angular separation of speckle centroids), or N~[(λ/r0)/(2λ/D)]2=(D/2r0)2; hence the spackle structure begins to form, at least statistically, at (D/r0)~3, and should become apparent at (D/r0)~4 and larger.

 Note this approximation may somewhat overestimate the number of speckles, since based on r0, which is the seeing FWHM that includes the tilt error, i.e. random motion of the speckle structure around its central point.

-Formation of the speckle structure changes the realm of a telescope; it voids its resolution limit, making it dependant on the atmosphere, not aperture size.
+Formation of the dynamic speckle structure changes the realm of a telescope; it voids its resolution limit, making it dependant on the atmosphere, not aperture size.
 Energy spread caused by it also significantly lowers telescope's contrast level.
-Since the error increases with aperture, given large enough difference in aperture size, there is a level of seeing error which takes away resolution/contrast from the larger aperture and award it to the smaller one (FIG. 78).
+Since the error increases with aperture, given large enough difference in aperture size, there comes the level of seeing error which may take away the resolution/contrast advantage from the larger aperture and award it to the smaller one (FIG. 78).